-convmlv comes in the form of a ".sh" script.
-Installation is a little hairy, but bear with me, and you'll be done in max 10 minutes!
+convmly comes in the form of a ".sh" script.
+Installation is a little hairy, but bear with me, and you'll be done soon.

 Besides the script itself, several dependencies are required.
 How to best get these varies by system.